List of Serbian submissions for the Academy Award for Best International Feature Film

-Serbia (formerly "FR Yugoslavia", and later "Serbia and Montenegro") has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1991.
+Serbia (Note: From 1992 to 2006, Serbia and Montenegro were united into a single state, known from 1992 to 2003 as the Federal Republic of Yugoslavia and from 2003 to 2006 as the State Union of Serbia and Montenegro.
+This article also includes submissions made during those years by "FR Yugoslavia" and "Serbia and Montenegro.") has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1991.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-As of 2025, Serbia has submitted thirty-two films, but none of them were nominated.
+As of 2026, Serbia has submitted thirty-two films, but none of them were nominated.